florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 ### Stack stethoscope

 With the help of the `/proc/PID/stat` file (where PID is the process id of the process we want to attack), we can find out the base stack address of a process.
-If we then also know the address of the buffer to overflow (e.g. found with gdb), we can calculate the offset of this buffer on the stack.
+If we then also know the address of the buffer to overflow (e.g. found with GDB), we can calculate the offset of this buffer on the stack.
 With this offset, we can always calculate the correct address of the buffer where we put our shellcode.

 The only problem is that we always need the base stack address which changes from run to run.